-The primary objective of Medicaid is to "furnish medical assistance," as required by the Social Security Act.10 AHCCCS Works stands in direct opposition to this fundamental Medicaid objective, as the program will disenroll anyone who cannot meet monthly paperwork burdens to prove their work or exemption status.
+The primary objective of Medicaid is to "furnish medical assistance," as required by the Social Security Act.10 AHCCCS Works stands in direct opposition to this fundamental Medicaid objective, as the program will suspend anyone who cannot meet monthly paperwork burdens to prove their work or exemption status.
 In addition, the program will indefinitely terminate Medicaid coverage for AHCCCS Works participants after five years.
 These policies, if implemented, will mean that thousands of otherwise eligible people will have no access to the health care services to which they are entitled.
-In 2019, researchers estimated that AHCCCS Works would have caused up to 103,000 eligible Medicaid enrollees to lose coverage.11 This figure is just an estimate of the work reporting requirement impact and does not account for additional coverage losses resulting from the proposed five-year lifetime coverage limit, which could be substantial.12
+A 2019 estimate of the AHCCCS Works program would have caused up to 103,000 AHCCCS Works enrollees to lose Medicaid.11 This figure is just an estimate of the work reporting requirement impact and does not account for additional coverage losses resulting from the proposed five-year lifetime coverage limit, which could be substantial.12